bottlerocket-os/bottlerocket/INSTALL.md

 * Choose public to more easily debug your instance.
 These subnets have an Internet Gateway, so if you add a public IP address to your instance, you can talk to it.
 (You can manually add an Internet Gateway to a private subnet later, so this is a reversible decision.)

 Note that if you choose to use the public subnet, you'll need your instance to have a publicly accessible IP address.
-That either means adding `--associate-public-ip-address` to the launch command below, or attaching an Elastic IP address.
+That either means adding `--associate-public-ip-address` to the launch command below, or attaching an Elastic IP address after launch.
 There will be a reminder about this when we talk about the launch command.

 Finally, note that if you want to launch in a specific availability zone, make sure you pick a subnet that matches; the AZ is listed right next to the public/private status.